 This is the incredible moment a photographer hunting for a great gray owl came across one perfectly camouflaged and blended into tree bark.

-- Optical Illusion Visual Test: If you have Eagle Eyes find the Odd Dog in 12 Seconds
+- Optical Illusion Challenge: If you have Eagle Eyes find the Odd Airpods in 15 Seconds

-- Observation Skill Test: If you have Eagle Eyes find the word Sensor among Censor in 10 Secs
+- Observation Skill Test: If you have Eagle Eyes find the Word Carnage among Garbage in 5 Secs

 James S. Batuigas, a 45-year-old amateur photographer from Canada, came across the owl after traveling five hours to his favorite wildlife photography spot at a festival in Britain.
 Columbia.